Plum Beach Light: Painting efforts and lawsuit

 Little was done to protect the lighthouse until the mid 1970s when an attempt was made to paint the structure.
 Because of the amount of bird droppings in the building, the painting effort ceased after one of the workers became ill from the effects of the guano.
 After years of ownership squabbles between the Coast Guard and the State of Rhode Island, with neither side wanting to cover the maintenance costs, the dispute was finally settled when James Osborn, a painter who had worked at the lighthouse in the 1970s, sued the state in 1984 for $500,000 as compensation for a rare disease called histoplasmosis he contracted from all the dried guano in the lighthouse.
-In 1998, after much time the care spent bouncing back and forth between Rhode Island's Supreme and Superior Courts, the courts decided the state owned the structure, and the state paid Osborn $42,000 three months later.
+In 1998, after much time the case spent bouncing back and forth between Rhode Island's Supreme and Superior Courts, the courts decided the state owned the structure, and the state paid Osborn $42,000 three months later.